-We use certain non-GAAP financial measures, specifically Television Broadcast Cash Flow, EBITDA, Adjusted EBITDA, Free Cash Flow, Leverage, and Senior Leverage in addition to GAAP measures as supplemental financial data to assist management and the public in their analysis and valuation of our company.
-These measures are not in accordance with GAAP and are not meant to replace GAAP measurements.
-Reconciliations of certain non-GAAP measures to comparable GAAP financial measures are set forth, the calculations of which may differ from, or be inconsistent with, other companies’ calculations.
+We use certain non-GAAP financial measures, specifically Adjusted EBITDA, Free Cash Flow, Leverage, and Senior Leverage in addition to GAAP financial measures as supplemental financial data to assist management and the public in their analysis and valuation of our company.
+These measures are not formulated in accordance with GAAP, are not meant to replace GAAP financial measures and may differ from other companies’ uses or formulations.
+Further discussions and reconciliations of our non-GAAP financial measures to comparable GAAP financial measures are provided via the hyperlink below.
 The Company does not provide reconciliations on a forward-looking basis.

 Certain Non-GAAP Measures:

-Earnings Before Interest, Taxes, Depreciation and Amortization (EBITDA):
+Adjusted Earnings Before Interest, Taxes, Depreciation and Amortization (Adjusted EBITDA):

-Management considers Free Cash Flow to be a liquidity indicator that reflects our ability to service our debt, fund our investments and make distributions to investors.
-Management also believes that Free Cash Flow is a commonly used measure of liquidity for companies in the broadcast industry.
-In addition, this measure is frequently used by industry analysts, investors and lenders as a measure of liquidity and valuation for broadcast companies although their definitions of Free Cash Flow may differ from our definition.
-We believe this measure serves as a valuable assessment tool for investors to identify potential liquidity trends.
+Management considers Free Cash Flow to be an indicator of our assets’ operating performance.
+Management also believes that Free Cash Flow is a commonly used measure of valuation for companies in the broadcast industry.
+In addition, this measure is frequently used by industry analysts, investors and lenders as a measure of valuation for broadcast companies, although their definitions of Free Cash Flow may differ from our definition.
+We believe this measure serves as a valuable assessment tool for investors to identify potential trends in our performance.

 Total Indebtedness Ratio (Leverage) and Senior Indebtedness Ratio (Senior Leverage):

-The following tables provide reconciliations between 1) Net Income Available to Common Shareholders and Free Cash Flow, EBITDA, Television Broadcast Cash Flow, and Adjusted EBITDA, 2) between debt on the balance sheet and Indebtedness and Senior Indebtedness, and 3) between EBITDA and Adjusted EBITDA.
-These non-GAAP measures should be considered in addition to, and not as a substitute for, net cash flow from operating activities, net cash flow from investing activities and financing activities, net loss or net income, operating income, and debt, as well as other measures of financial performance reported in accordance with GAAP.
+The following tables provide reconciliations between 1) Net Income and Free Cash Flow and Adjusted EBITDA, and 2) between debt on the balance sheet and Indebtedness and Senior Indebtedness.
+These non-GAAP financial measures should be considered in addition to, and not as a substitute for, net cash flow from operating activities, net cash flow from investing activities and financing activities, net loss or net income, operating income, and debt, as well as other measures of financial performance reported in accordance with GAAP.